-Other funds for road and bridge construction and maintenance include federal Surface Transportation Program (STP) funds and County Improvements for Roads and Bridges (CIRB) funds.
-For more information, refer to "Financing for Bridge and Road Construction and Maintenance" in Chapter Fourteen, "Duties of the County Commissioner: Roads and Bridges, in the Handbook for County Commissioners of Oklahoma.
+Other funds for road and bridge construction and maintenance include federal Surface Transportation Program (STP) funds and bridge replacement funds.
+For more information, refer to "Financing for Bridge and Road Construction and Maintenance" in Chapter Fourteen of Handbook for County Commissioners of Oklahoma, "Duties of the County Commissioner: Roads and Bridges."